-Neither Fiedler et al. [59] nor Biktashev et al. [64] implemented their methods numerically.
-That was done by Rowley and Marsden for the Kuramoto-Sivashinsky [52] and the Burgers [68] equations, and Beyn and Thümmler [69, 70] for a number of reaction-diffusion systems, described by parabolic partial differential equations on unbounded domains.
-We recommend the Barkley paper [71] for a clear explanation of how the Euclidean symmetry leads to spirals, and the Beyn and Thümmler paper [69] for inspirational concrete examples of how freezing/slicing simplifies the dynamics of rotational, traveling and spiraling relative equilibria.
+Neither Fiedler et al. [60] nor Biktashev et al. [65] implemented their methods numerically.
+That was done by Rowley and Marsden for the Kuramoto-Sivashinsky [53] and the Burgers [69] equations, and Beyn and Thümmler [70, 71] for a number of reaction-diffusion systems, described by parabolic partial differential equations on unbounded domains.
+We recommend the Barkley paper [72] for a clear explanation of how the Euclidean symmetry leads to spirals, and the Beyn and Thümmler paper [70] for inspirational concrete examples of how freezing/slicing simplifies the dynamics of rotational, traveling and spiraling relative equilibria.

-Beyn and Thümmler write the solution as a composition of the action of a time dependent group element $g(\tau)$ with a 'frozen,' in-slice solution $\hat{u}(\tau)$ (36).
-In their nomenclature, making a relative equilibrium stationary by going to a co-moving frame is 'freezing' the traveling wave, and the imposition of the phase condition (i.e., slice condition (37)) is the 'freezing ansatz.'
+Beyn and Thümmler write the solution as a composition of the action of a time dependent group element $g(\tau)$ with a 'frozen,' in-slice solution $\hat{u}(\tau)$ (37).
+In their nomenclature, making a relative equilibrium stationary by going to a co-moving frame is 'freezing' the traveling wave, and the imposition of the phase condition (i.e., slice condition (38)) is the 'freezing ansatz.'
 They find it more convenient to make use of the equivariance by extending the state space rather than reducing it, by adding an additional parameter and a phase condition.
-The freezing ansatz [69] is identical to the Rowley and Marsden [68] and our slicing, except that freezing is formulated as an additional constraint, just as when we compute periodic orbits of ODEs we add Poincaré section as an additional constraint, i.e., increase the dimensionality of the problem by 1 for every continuous symmetry.
+The freezing ansatz [70] is identical to the Rowley and Marsden [69] and our slicing, except that freezing is formulated as an additional constraint, just as when we compute periodic orbits of ODEs we add Poincaré section as an additional constraint, i.e., increase the dimensionality of the problem by 1 for every continuous symmetry.

-Our derivation of method of slices follows most closely Rowley and Marsden [68] who in the pattern recognition setting refer to the slice point as a template, and call (49) the reconstruction equation [72].
+Our derivation of method of slices follows most closely Rowley and Marsden [69] who in the pattern recognition setting refer to the slice point as a template, and call (50) the reconstruction equation [73].
 They also describe the 'method of connections' (called 'orthogonality of time and group orbit at successive times' in ref.
-[69]), for which the reconstruction equation (49) denominator is $t(\bar{x})^T \cdot t(\bar{x})$ and thus nonvanishing as long as the action of the group is regular.
+[70]), for which the reconstruction equation (50) denominator is $t(\overline{x})^T \cdot t(\overline{x})$ and thus nonvanishing as long as the action of the group is regular.
 This avoids the spurious slice singularities, but it is not clear what the method of connections buys us otherwise.
 It does not reduce the dimensionality of the state space, and it accrues geometric phases which prevent relative periodic orbits from closing into periodic orbits.
+Geometric phase in laser equations, including complex Lorenz equations, has been studied in ref.
+[74, 75, 76, 77, 78].